mnguyencodes/xubuntu-command-line-git/commands.md

 Then, issue the command: `git pull`, to ensure that your local branch is up-to-date.

+### Pushing Your Local Branch For The First Time

+After creating a local branch, follow this workflow for best practice:

+1. Make your changes (reminder that this must be done on the correct local branch, NOT on main!)
+2. Add your changes with `git add`.
+3. Commit your changes with `git commit`.
+4. When you're ready to push your changes, use `git push -u origin branch-name`.

 ### Common Git Branch Commands

 - git branch